jermbo/Talks/VueTypeScript/README.md

 ### Getters

 It's a common pattern to use getters to get specific information from the state without having to reference the state and dive into nested objects.
-Since all the key"s on this object are methods, we can add directly to the return object.
+Since all the keys on this object are methods, we can add directly to the return object.
 Each method should have a return value as getters only return values.
 Let's look at the user getter file to get specific information.

 ```JavaScript
 // store/user/getters